dvreeze/yaidom/docs/yaidom-tutorial.rst

 Analogously, we could have created a ``DocumentParserUsingSax``, ``DocumentParserUsingStax``, or ``DocumentParserUsingDomLS``.
 A ``DocumentParserUsingSax`` parses XML into a Document using an ``ElemProducingSaxHandler``, which is a SAX ``DefaultHandler`` that can be asked for the ``resultingDocument``.
-A ``DocumentParserUsingStax`` parses XML into a Document using StAX, and converting the StAX events to a Document.
+A ``DocumentParserUsingStax`` parses XML into a Document using StAX, and converts the StAX events to a Document.
 A ``DocumentParserUsingDomLS`` parser uses DOM Load/Save, and converts the DOM tree to a Document.

 The converters between DOM and yaidom Documents, and between StAX events and yaidom Documents, reside in package